 What is autism?

-Autism is a cognitive style.
+Autism is a type of neurodivergent mind.

 If your cognitive style meets the societal standards of “normal” you're called neurotypical.